 Quick Visual options

 Tableau tool has an option called “Show Me” to get started with your visualizations quickly.
 This option is located in the top right side corner of the screen.
 It contains different types of visuals that the tool offers.
 Moving the cursor over the visuals will reveal the data required to use that particular type of visual.

-There are a few data visualization definition for making your visual data look best and give you the best result.
+There are a few data visualization definitions for making your visual data look the best and give you the best result.

 - Include the data size and cardinality.

 - Find out what you want to visualize and what information you want to convey.

 - Know about your audience.

 - Convey the information in a simple format that will let your audience understand it easily.

-The visual representation will help you get answers for your business questions like Where do I need to concentrate?
+The visual representation will help you get answers to your business questions like Where do I need to concentrate?
 What is the volume of sales?

 This will also give one a deeper insight into the data and help make better decisions in business.

 The bottom line of this article is Data Visualization with tableau is an art and science by itself.
 The article will help you get started with the Tableau tool.
 What are you waiting for?
 Take a dataset and reproduce your reports.
 You will be impressed by this tool.
 Before going for data, determine your target and the questions to be answered.
 This tool will help you to uncover some interesting findings.
 You will understand the power of data visualization with Tableau.

 Get started with Tableau now.

 This has been a guide to Data Visualization With Tableau.
 Here we have discussed the basic concept, importance, free tools, and dashboard creation in Tableau.
 You may look at the following articles to learn more –